ShemmyYo/slot-mashine-python/README.md

 ***

 ### __Deposit change option (difficulty level)__
-Changing deposit may make the game easier (if set to higher) or more diffcult (if set lower)
+Changing deposit may make the game easier (if set to higher) or more difficult (if set lower)

 <details><summary>Deposit Change Option IMAGE</summary>